'Monster' sex assault sergeant major Timothy Jones jailed for party attack

 The court heard the victim, who cannot be named, was left considering suicide.

-Jones had been with several soldiers from 9 Theatre Logistic Regiment at a barbecue at Buckley Barracks, Hullavington, Wiltshire, in May 2013.'They respected you'
+Jones had been with several soldiers from 9 Theatre Logistic Regiment at a barbecue at Buckley Barracks, Hullavington, Wiltshire, in May 2013.

 The victim was attacked later that evening in her own bedroom after falling asleep.